Key Quote

 WOW — MARX'S THEORY OF ALIENATED LABOUR

-Parker's poem is a vivid illustration of Karl Marx's theory of alienated labour.
+Parker's poem is a vivid illustration of Karl Marx's theory of alienated labouralienated labour — Marx's concept that workers are separated from the products of their work.
 Marx argued that under capitalism, workers are separated from the products of their work: they create objects they cannot afford to own, for people they will never meet, in a process they do not control.
-The jewellery maker experiences all four dimensions of Marx's alienation: from the product (he cannot wear the jewellery), from the process (he works to survive, not for fulfilment), from his fellow humans (he is invisible to the consumers), and from his own human potential (his extraordinary skill brings no personal advancement).
-Parker updates Marx's 19th-century theory for the age of globalisation, showing that the exploitation he described has not disappeared but has been outsourced — moved to countries where it is less visible to Western consumers but no less devastating to the workers who experience it.
+The jewellery maker experiences all four dimensions of Marx's alienationalienation — A feeling of being separated from one's work, community, or true self: from the product (he cannot wear the jewellery), from the process (he works to survive, not for fulfilment), from his fellow humans (he is invisible to the consumers), and from his own human potential (his extraordinary skill brings no personal advancement).
+Parker updates Marx's 19th-century theory for the age of globalisation, showing that the exploitation he described has not disappeared but has been outsourcedoutsourced — Contracted out to an external provider, often in a lower-wage country — moved to countries where it is less visible to Western consumers but no less devastating to the workers who experience it.

 Key Words